Accessibility WCAG Conformance Report

 - https://synthiam.com/About/Contact

-Synthiam ARC Desktop includes extensive documentation with manual pages for each feature and robot skill, including written documentation and instructional videos.
-The application also supports configurable themes and Windows display scaling to improve accessibility.
-The interface supports keyboard navigation, touchscreen interaction, and Windows screen reader technologies such as Narrator.
+Synthiam ARC Desktop provides extensive documentation, including manual pages for features and robot skills, written instructions, and instructional videos.
+The application supports configurable themes and respects Windows display scaling to improve accessibility.
+The interface supports keyboard navigation, touchscreen interaction, and Windows screen readers such as Narrator.

-Synthiam welcomes feedback regarding accessibility.
-If users encounter accessibility barriers while using Synthiam ARC, they are encouraged to contact Synthiam support.
-Synthiam will work with users and institutions to provide reasonable accommodations and improve accessibility in future updates.
-Accessibility inquiries may be directed to: [email protected]
+Synthiam welcomes accessibility feedback.
+If you encounter barriers while using ARC, please contact Synthiam support at [email protected].
+We will work with users to provide reasonable accommodations and improve accessibility in future updates.

 - Manual keyboard navigation testing